Class Descriptions

 In this class, the flow picks up.
 Stronger, more advanced poses are taught, including jumpbacks in Sun Salutations, twists, backbends, binds, inversions, and arm balances.
 Variations and modifications are always offered, but students are also encouraged to find their edge.
 With dynamic sequencing, longer holds and deeper postures, Yoga Flow 2-3 is for students who are ready to practice in a challenging way, both physically and mindfully.
 This class is appropriate for students with a strong, ongoing yoga practice.

-Mixed-level Yoga Flow, short and sweet, and just $10!
-For yogi's on the go, Community Flow is offered every weekday morning at 7:00-8:00am & Tuesdays/Thursdays during lunch at 12:15-1:15pm.
+One Hour Flow Mixed-level Yoga Flow, short and sweet, and just $12!
+For yogi's on the go, One Hour Flow is offered every weekday morning and Saturday at 7:00-8:00am & Monday through Friday at 12:15pm.

 Friday Night Flow